stanfordnlp/stanza/_pages/models.md

 ### Human Languages Supported by StanfordNLP

-Below is a list of all of the (human) languages supported by StanfordNLP (through its neural pipeline).
+Below is a list of all the (human) languages supported by StanfordNLP (through its neural pipeline).
 The performance of these systems on the [CoNLL 2018 Shared Task](https://universaldependencies.org/conll18/) official test set (in our unofficial evaluation) can be found [here](performance.md).

-**Note**
+**Notes**

-1. Models marked with <i class="fas fa-exclamation-triangle" style="color:#e31a1c"></i> have significantly low unlabeled attachment score (UAS) when evaluated end-to-end (from tokenization all the way to dependency parsing).
+1. <i class="fas fa-exclamation-triangle" style="color:#e31a1c"></i> marks models which have very low unlabeled attachment score (UAS) when evaluated end-to-end (from tokenization all the way to dependency parsing).
 Specifically, their UAS is lower than 50% on the CoNLL 2018 Shared Task test set.
-Any use of these models for serious syntactical analysis is strongly discouraged.
+Users should be very cautious in using the output of these models for serious syntactic analysis.
-2. <i class="fas fa-flag" style="color:#fdae61"></i> marks models that are at least 1% absolute UAS worse than the full neural pipeline presented in [our paper](https://nlp.stanford.edu/pubs/qi2018universal.pdf) (which uses the [Tensorflow counterparts](https://github.com/tdozat/Parser-v3) for the tagger and the parser), so that might raise a yellow flag.
+2. <i class="fas fa-flag" style="color:#fdae61"></i> marks models that are at least 1% absolute UAS worse than the full neural pipeline presented in [our paper](https://nlp.stanford.edu/pubs/qi2018universal.pdf) (which uses the [Tensorflow counterparts](https://github.com/tdozat/Parser-v3) for the tagger and the parser), so that might raise a yellow flag for people wishing to do parser comparison experiments, but in general these models are fine for using in syntactic analysis.
+3. <i class="fas fa-check" style="color:#33a02c"></i> marks the default models for a language, which is the model trained on the largest treebank available in that language.
+4. The copyright and licensing status of machine learning models is not very clear (to us).
+We list in the table below the Treebank License of the underlying data from which each language pack (set of machine learning models for a treebank) was trained.
+To the extent that The Trustees of Leland Stanford Junior University have ownership and rights over these language packs, all these StanfordNLP language packs are made available under the [Open Data Commons Attribution License v1.0](https://www.opendatacommons.org/licenses/by/1.0/).

 | Language | Treebank | Language code | Treebank code | Models | Version | Treebank License | Treebank Doc |  Notes |
 | :------- | :------- | :------------ | :------------ | :----- | :------ | :--------------: | :-----------: | :---- |